Tracker Mortgage Examination

 Tracker Mortgage Examination update

-The Central Bank of Ireland (‘Central Bank’) has required all relevant lenders to conduct a comprehensive review of their mortgage portfolios (‘The Tracker Mortgage Examination’).
-In line with this, Ulster Bank is reviewing its contractual and regulatory obligations to our tracker mortgage customers.
+The Central Bank of Ireland (‘Central Bank’) requires all relevant lenders, including Ulster Bank, to conduct a comprehensive review of our contractual and regulatory obligations to our tracker mortgage customers.

 Ulster Bank Chief Executive, Gerry Mallon said: